Parentification

 • children remain the children

-Even when parents become elderly or vulnerable, maintaining respect for this order often supports greater dignity and balance for everyone involved.
+Even when caring for aging parents, maintaining this emotional order often supports greater dignity, clarity, and balance for everyone involved.

 A Grounded Perspective